On fifth anniversary of Mexico's missing 43 students, anguished families still seek answers

 “Even after a commission was set up to help us find the truth, the Mexican government still does not tell us where our children are,” Jorge’s father said.
 “And they have not convicted anyone either after so many arrests.”

-Tizapa explained that the parents took to the streets because they knew that they could not get justice alone.
+Tizapa said the parents took to the streets because they knew that they could not get justice alone.
 And today he knows with a heavy heart that the only chance he has to find his son depends on the support of many people inside and outside of Mexico.

 And five years later, he runs with the pain and urgency of a father who is desperately trying to find his son.